 The third argument allows a list of irreducible terms, as in Sections 17.6.9 and 17.6.10.
 The fourth argument provides the identifier ξ used in variables of the form $\xi n:Sort$ appearing in the given term, again as in Sections 17.6.9 and 17.6.10.
+The fifth argument provides the options for variant unification, again as in Sections 17.6.9 and 17.6.10.
 The last argument is the chosen narrowing step.
 If there is no solution, the failure constant is returned if no incompleteness situation related to associative unification has been found; otherwise, the failureIncomplete constant is returned.